-This course is the first part of a four part curriculum leading to Cisco Certified Network Associate (CCNA) certification.
+This course is the first part of a three part curriculum leading to Cisco Certified Network Associate (CCNA) certification.
 The content of this course is based on current requirements from the Cisco Networking Academy certification standards.
-Offered Fall semester only.

-programming course, CIS 211, or CIS 263
+Prerequisites: CIS 134, CIS 202, or CIS 263